How could this happen to me?

 Interspersed were days where I felt relatively ‘better’ (as in, being 75%).

-Gone were the days where I experienced a pain-free day.
+Gone were the days when I was pain-free.

 I could not care for myself – basic self-care like showering, laundry, dishes, groceries, putting gas in my car, not to mention going to work… every single thing required inordinate amounts of energy of which I had none.